 Kady Gjessing, DVM

 Dr. Gjessing is a graduate of the NC State University College of Veterinary Medicine and has been at Quail Corners since 1991.
-Currently, her family consists of four cats – Ivan, an 18+-year-old Siamese; Roubaix and Henrietta, littermates who don’t look like each other and have opposite personalities; and finally, a new tortie kitty who is yet to be named!
-In addition, she has two spoiled beagles, 13-year-old Miss Moneypenny, and Addie.
 Dr. Gjessing understands the strong bonds that develop between her clients and their four-legged family members, and strives to keep her patients healthy throughout their entire lives.
 In particular, Dr. Gjessing embraces the challenge of allowing senior pets to age with dignity.
 A native of New York, Dr. Gjessing enjoys competing in road cycle races, doing New York Times crossword puzzles, road cycling, gardening, and road cycling.
+She shares her home with many fur kids and loves every minute of crazy with them.

 Shannon Jarchow, DVM